xiix0/scam/README.md

-Good day for a change of scene.
-Repaper the bedroom wall.
+You have an unusual understanding of the problems of human relationships.